CACAO-2023/CACAO-2023/docs/common-problems.md

 1. Replace these files in Eclipse with the version from the main repository: right-click on these files or folders -> `Replace with` -> `Branch, Tag or Reference...` -> `Remote tracking` -> select the main repository (not your team repository) -> `Replace`
 2. Commit and push

 Note that if the files you changed are not Java files, they will be hidden in the Package Exporer of Eclipse.
-To see and replace them, click the three dots in the top bar of Package Exporer -> `Filters...` -> uncheck `.* resources`.
+To see and replace them: click the three dots in the top bar of Package Exporer -> `Filters...` -> uncheck `.* resources`.

 ## `Some checks were not successful`: `Java CI / build (pull_request)`